ersilia-os/ersilia/README.md

 ## Installation

-Ersilia can be installed as a PyPi package.
+Ersilia can be installed as a PyPi package...

 ```
 pip install ersilia